(. . . You can find Part IV here)

 She was an example of hope that my hair would come back.

-I couldn't think of any better way to convince myself that I had looked Breast Cancer straight in the eye & kicked its butt than to ride my first Century Ride for Mamma Jamma.
-I started looking for training programs online to see if it was possible to get ready for a 100 mile bike ride in less than 5 months - it was!
-With no outside job, I had the luxury of being able to ride every day.
+I made the decision to ride 100 miles in October, I couldn't think of any better way to convince myself that I had looked Breast Cancer straight in the eye & kicked its butt than to ride my first Century Ride for Mamma Jamma.
 Two mornings a week Mark & I would ride before he went to work.
-My friend Jane would join me for long rides on Thursdays (take THAT Puny Thursdays!) and the MJ ride organizers offered free training rides for us on the weekends.
+My friend Jane would join me for long rides on Thursdays (take THAT Puny Thursdays!) and Mamma Jamma offered free training rides for us on the weekends.
 I regained my strength quickly and by September, I was averaging 150 miles each week.

 Fall weather in Texas can be hit or miss.
-The forecast on Ride Day, October 10th, called for cool temperatures and early clouds/drizzle with clearing by the afternoon.
-I was excited, ready, and it was a struggle to keep my emotions in check.
-Just before the start for the 100-milers, I found the Capital of Texas Team Survivor MJ team and posed for a pre-race photo with them (I forgot to take pictures with the camera I brought so the following are ones I have borrowed from friends):
+The forecast on Ride Day, called for cool temperatures and early clouds/drizzle with clearing by the afternoon.
+I was pumped and it was a struggle to keep my emotions in check.
+Just before the start for the 100-milers, I found the Capital of Texas Team Survivor MJ team and posed for a pre-race photo with them:

 Ride start for the Main Group

-Samantha had joined my team and she and 2 of her coworkers, Keith & Andy were doing the 100 mile route with Mark & I. About 50 riders were taking on this challenge and we got a head start with the rest of the riders cheering us on.
-The Main Group doing shorter distances would start an hour later.
+Samantha had joined my team along with 2 of her coworkers, Keith & Andy - they were doing the 100 mile route with Mark & I. About 50 riders were taking on this challenge and we got an hour head start as the rest of the riders cheered us on.
 The small numbers made it easier for us to ride together and enjoy the Hill Country of Texas.
 It was wonderful!!

 One of the volunteer SAG vehicles that provided route support